 Locating the English Diaspora, 1500-2010

-Edited by Tanja Bueltmann, Don MacRaild, and David Gleeson
+Edited by Tanja Bueltmann, David Gleeson, and Donald MacRaild

 Dr David T. Gleeson is a Reader in History at the University of Northumbria.

-Don MacRaild is Professor of British and Irish History at the University of Ulster.
+Don MacRaild is Professor of British and Irish History and Head of the Department of Humanities at The University of Roehampton.

 Dr Tanja Bueltmann is Senior Lecturer in History at Northumbria University and co-editor of Locating the English Diaspora, 1500-2010 (LUP, 2012).